weppos/publicsuffix-ruby/README.md

 Copyright (c) 2009-2020 Simone Carletti.
 This is Free Software distributed under the MIT license.

 The [Public Suffix List source](https://publicsuffix.org/list/) is subject to the terms of the Mozilla Public License, v.
 2.0.

+## Definitions

+tld = Top level domain, this is in reference to the last segment of a domain, sometimes the part that is directly after the "dot" symbol.
+For example, `mozilla.org`, the `.org` portion is the tld.

+sld = Second level domain, a domain that is directly below a top-level domain.
+For example, in `https://www.mozilla.org/en-US/`, `mozilla` is the second-level domain of the .org tld.

+trd = Transit routing domain, or known as a subdomain.
+This is the part of the domain that is before the sld or root domain.
+For example, in `https://www.mozilla.org/en-US/`, `www` is the trd.

+FQDN = Fully Qualified Domain Names, are domain names that are written with the hostname and the domain name, and include the top-level domain, the format looks like `[hostname].[domain].[tld].` for ex. `[www].[mozilla].[org]`.